JonathanVengadasalam/AlphaZero-Artificial-Intelligence/README.md

 # mnist_unsupervized_learning
 unsupervized learning on mnist data (handwritten digit)

-Hi!
+Hi guys!

-This project concern the study of handwritten digit of numbers by the mnist data.
+This project concerns the study of handwritten numbers in digits of mnist dataset.

 I will use :
-- the dimensions reduction method.
+- the reducing dimensions method.
-- the unsupervized learning method.
+- the unsupervised learning method.
 <a/>

-To try get similar subsets who can correspond to our numbers recognization.
+To try to obtain subsets of similar elements that correspond to the human recognition of numbers.